patrickcortez/AurSh/Readme.md

 It has a two line prompt with modern looking UI like PowerLevel10k thats verbose by nature and it has its own plug-in sytem using lua to allow you to extend the shell with custom features.

+Make sure you have the font JetBrainsMono Nerd Font installed for the prompt to look the way it good.

 Has:
 - Shell Scripting: .aur scripts
 - A rc script: .aurc